Integrated Pest Management

 Some add a fourth item, space.
 Remove an animal’s access to any one of these elements and it will not survive.

-Integrated Pest Management considers the animal’s life-cycle, its needs, and the needs of the person suffering damage to create the most cost-effective plan to manage the damage.
+Integrated Pest Management (IPM) considers the animal’s life-cycle, its needs, and the needs of the person suffering damage to create the most cost-effective plan to manage the damage.

-People who practice IPM problem solving methods realize that 100 percent damage control often is not practical.
-However, we do know that reducing the availability of food, water, and shelter will go a long way in reducing the need removal of the animal.
+People who practice IPM problem-solving methods realize that 100% damage control often is not practical.
+However, we do know that reducing the availability of food, water, and shelter will go a long way in reducing the need to remove animal.

 By considering environmental impacts and client needs, those who use IPM methods can find the best plan of action.